wanoz/PanML/README.md

 # Description
-Aiming to make code development in ML training, experimentation and analysis more accessible and useful.
+Aiming to make data analysis and code development in generative ML experimentation more accessible and useful.